linuschen28/UBC-StudySpotter/README.md

-# Group 18 - StudySpotter: UBC’s hottest study spot finder
+# UBC StudySpotter: UBC’s hottest study spot finder

 Welcome to StudySpotter, the ultimate solution for UBC students on the hunt for the perfect study spot!
 Say goodbye to the frustration of wandering around campus looking for a place to study.
 Our app provides real-time updates on the best study locations, complete with availability, amenities, and even local chatboxes to connect with fellow students.
 With StudySpotter, you can effortlessly find and reserve your ideal study space, ensuring you always have the perfect environment to hit the books and ace your exams.
 Get ready to revolutionize your study sessions with StudySpotter!